cancervariants/fusion-representation/docs/source/terminology.rst

 Internal Tandem Duplications
 ############################

-Internal tandem duplications are focal genomic duplications that result in some set of exons being duplicated within a gene.
+Internal tandem duplications are repeated transcribed elements within a gene as a result of focal genomic duplications.
 Some gene fusion callers also call internal tandem duplications.
-However, the definition of a gene fusion is the interaction between **two or more genes**, therefore internal tandem duplications are not gene fusions and guidelines for characterizing them are out of scope for this work.
+However, gene fusions are defined by the interaction between **two or more genes**, therefore internal tandem duplications are not gene fusions and guidelines for characterizing them are out of scope for this work.